Aeroflot CEO plays down reports it may quit airline alliance

-MANCHESTER, England (Reuters) - The three main global airline alliances face common problems and should work together to try to resolve them, the chief executive of Russia’s Aeroflot (AFLT.MM) said on Monday.
+MANCHESTER, England, July 8 (Reuters) - The three main global airline alliances face common problems and should work together to try to resolve them, the chief executive of Russia’s Aeroflot said on Monday.

 Vitaly Saveliev distanced himself from reports that Aeroflot planned to quit the SkyTeam alliance of 19 global airlines.

-Daily newspaper Kommersant reported last month that Aeroflot was considering leaving SkyTeam because of unfavorable agreements with other members, in particular U.S. carrier Delta Air Lines Inc (DAL.N).
+Daily newspaper Kommersant reported last month that Aeroflot was considering leaving SkyTeam because of unfavourable agreements with other members, in particular U.S. carrier Delta Air Lines Inc.

 “If we look at three current major alliances, SkyTeam, OneWorld and Star, all three are facing similar problems,” Saveliev told Reuters.